Intercrus/PyQt_IDE/README.md

 * IDE can't read input (**ex**: `name = str(input())`).
 IDE runs the code but can't accept input.
 Need to fix this.
 * It would be nice to add the ability to choose a theme.
 * Сorrect the font in the code entry field.
 I think can make it nicer.
+* Сome up with a name instead of the usual IDE.
 * Make such a bar on the left for more convenient navigation:
 ![](https://github.com/Intercrus/PyQt_IDE/blob/master/left_bar_navigation.png)
 * Implementing a find button to search for specific words in programs.